-For a natural disaster or event where one unit at a multi-unit site has shut down, but the second unit remains at power, the shutdown unit could restart if its If the licensee was in with an offsite EP requirement, but the licensee for the shutdown unit chose to restart its unit, the licensee would be in the same regulatory position under 10 CFR 50.54(s)(2)(ii), as discussed in the preceding paragraphs.
-The NRC staff would then have to justify that the deficiencies in offsite EP will cause an immediate public health and safety concern to support consideration by the Commission of an order to shut down, or prevent the restart of the unit(s).
+For a natural disaster or event where one unit at a multi-unit site has shut down, but the second unit remains at power, the shutdown unit could restart if allowed by its operating license (which includes technical specifications) and not contrary to any applicable regulations or controlling requirements.
+If the licensee was in non-compliance with an offsite EP requirement, but the licensee for the shutdown unit chose to restart its unit, the licensee would be in the same regulatory position under 10 CFR 50.54(s)(2)(ii), as discussed in the preceding paragraphs.
+The NRC staff would then have to justify that the deficiencies in offsite EP will cause an immediate public health and safety concern to support consideration by the Commission of an order to shut down or prevent the restart of the unit(s).

-could require an unexpected reactor shutdown during severe weather or other natural phenomenon that could exacerbate already degraded electrical grid conditions could have an adverse impact on the overall health and safety of the public.
+The NRC may issue, per the NRC’s Enforcement Policy and Appendix F to the NRC Enforcement Manual, “Notices of Enforcement Discretion,” a Notice of Enforcement Discretion under specified conditions to permit continued reactor operation.
+Such conditions could include when a licensee foresees that compliance with its technical specifications could require an unexpected reactor shutdown during severe weather or other natural phenomenon that could exacerbate already degraded electrical grid conditions or other conditions that could have an adverse impact on the overall health and safety of the public.

 None of the above situations precludes the Commission from taking action in accordance with its authority under the Atomic Energy Act of 1954, as amended, to immediately order a reactor shutdown or prevent a restart if conditions cause immediate radiological health and safety concerns.

+To support a decision on granting enforcement discretion to allow a reactor to restart or to preclude a shutdown following a severe national disaster or event (i.e., hurricane), RLB Chief will contact the U.S. Department of Energy (DOE) Surveillance Office at (202) 586‑8100 / doehqeoc@oem.doe.gov to obtain information on the condition of the electrical grid and inform the Director, Division of Preparedness and Response and the NRR project manager on matters related to grid stability.

 1601-07 GUIDANCE

-07.01 Regional State Liaison Officers
+07.01 Regional State Liaison Officers/ Regional Government Liaison Officers

-For a natural disaster potentially affecting an NRC-licensed nuclear power reactor facility, where there will be an advance notice (e.g., hurricane), contact the affected FEMA RAC 96 hours prior to expected arrival of the event in the vicinity of the facility to coordinate the following:
+For a natural disaster or event potentially affecting an NRC-licensed nuclear power reactor facility, where there will be an advance notice (e.g., hurricane), contact the affected FEMA RAC chair 72-96 hours prior to expected arrival of the event in the vicinity of the facility to coordinate the following:

-Participate in pre-planning meetings or conference calls with the FEMA and affected State and local response organizations to discuss post-event disaster review coordination and identification of potential compensatory measures.
+Participate in pre-planning meetings or conference calls with the FEMA region and affected State, Tribal, and local response organizations to discuss post-event disaster review coordination and identification of potential compensatory measures.

-Note: the about potential Emergency Action Level thresholds and down power/shutdown guidance can be used to inform FEMA and Statelocal officials on applicable emergency plan classification thresholds and down- power/shutdown guidelines.
+Note: If the NRC’s incident response program is activated, information about potential Emergency Action Level thresholds and down power/shutdown guidance can be used to inform FEMA region and State and local officials on applicable emergency plan classification thresholds and down- power/shutdown guidelines.

-colocating NRC personnel with FEMA staff prior to the event at State and/or local emergency operations centers expected to be impacted.
+If the NRC incident response program is activated, consider co‑locating NRC personnel with FEMA regional staff prior to the event at State and/or local emergency operations centers expected to be impacted.

-Support NRC activities as designated in IRP- including keeping the Chief, apprised of planned coordination efforts with the respective FEMA RAC .
+Support NRC incident response activities as designated in IRP-204, “Natural Phenomena,” including keeping the RLB Chief, apprised of planned coordination efforts with the respective FEMA RAC chair.